MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/personalized-calendar-content.md

 Make sure to enter your unique **service public endpoint** and **readable event ID**.
 Select **Save** before you exit the HTML editor.

 > [!NOTE]
-> To properly pass the JSON parameters, you must substitute URL encoding (%22) for the quotation marks in the JSON structure.
+> To pass the JSON parameters, you must substitute URL encoding (%22) for the quotation marks in the JSON structure.
+The above example already includes URL encoding.

 #### 5. Customize, save, and go live with the event registration email